Pineapple Cheese Ball: Simple and Satisfying Appetizer in 3 Easy Steps

 It can be very tempting to dig into this delicious appetizer right away, but don’t do it!
 Let it sit in the fridge overnight for all the flavors to mix and mingle and get to know each other.
 You won’t be sorry!

-On a Roll — More Cheese Balls!
+Even More Cheese Balls!

 If you are looking for another great cheese ball recipe, we have several to try.
-This Strawberry Jalapeno Cheese Ball for example, is a wonderful, festive, holiday appetizer.
-The sweetness of the strawberries and spice of the jalapeno give it the perfect blend of sweet and heat.
+This Strawberry Jalapeno Cheese Ball, for example, is a wonderful, festive, holiday appetizer.
+The sweetness of the strawberries and the spice of the jalapeno give it the perfect blend of sweetness and heat.
 Or get a load of our Cranberry Almond Bacon Cheese Ball.
 This one is also great for the holidays.
 It just looks so festive with the red of the cranberries showing through.
 Really, you can’t go wrong with any of these cheese balls.

 If you prefer a more “dip-able” cheese, rather than in a ball, you will love our Chili Cheese Dip.
 It’s one of our easiest dips to make.
 Five minutes, tops!
 And it is dangerously addicting.
 Another great dip is the Warm Bacon Cheese Dip in Sourdough, which puts all the flavor and bakes it right in a delicious sourdough bowl.

-How to Make a Pineapple Pecan Cheese Ball
+How to Make a Pineapple Cheese Ball

 Pineapple Pecan Cheese Ball

-5 from 13 votes
+5 from 23 votes

 This Pineapple Pecan Cheese Ball is an easy appetizer any time of year.
 The pineapple, pecans, and seasonings in the cream cheese are delicious on crackers!